 - Emotional screening

-The earlier learning difficulties are identified and an effective intervention program is started, the better the chance of improving long term outcomes.
+The earlier learning difficulties are identified the sooner an effective intervention program can be started, And so better the chance of improving long term outcomes.

-In fact, research shows that when the right learning strategies and support are put in place early enough, positive results can be quickly achieved and maintained over the long term.
+In fact, research shows that when the right learning strategies and support are put in place early enough, children quickly achieve positive results and maintain these over the long term.